learntoflutter/flutter_embed_unity/flutter_embed_unity/README.md

 # Usage

 After setting up your Unity and Flutter project (see below), use `EmbedUnity` to show your Unity game and listen to messages sent from your Unity scripts.
-Use `sendToUnity` to send messages from Flutter to any game object in Unity which has a `MonoBehaviour` script attached containing a public function accepting one `string` parameter.
+Use the top level dart function `sendToUnity` to send messages from Flutter to any game object in Unity which has a `MonoBehaviour` script attached containing a public function accepting one `string` parameter.

 ```dart
 import 'package:flutter/material.dart';